OfficeDev/VBA-content/VBA/Word-VBA/articles/coauthoring-canmerge-property-word.md

 ## Remarks

-Only documents stored on a server that supports the File Synchronization via SOAP over HTTP protocol can be co-authored, for example, SharePoint Server 2010.
+Only documents stored on a server that supports the File Synchronization via SOAP over HTTP protocol can be co authored, for example, SharePoint Server 2010.
 Additionally, a document that has the following features cannot be auto-merged:

 - Digital Rights Management